dbrazel/cotwins-analyses/references/README.md

 The 2015 Executive Summary for the Healthy Kids Colorado Survey.
 Information on substance use rates in high school students in Colorado.
 Downloaded from http://www.ucdenver.edu/academics/colleges/PublicHealth/community/CEPEG/UnifYouth/Pages/HealthyKidsSurvey.aspx

+`2015HKCS_HS_Tables.pdf` and `2015HKCS_HS_Table of Contents.pdf`

+Detailed results from the Healthy Kids Colorado Survey on high school students in Colorado.
+Downloaded from https://www.cohealthdata.dphe.state.co.us/

 ---

 `DPS*calendar.pdf`